favour-umejesi/portfolio/README.md

 2. Add your profile image to the `assets` folder as `profile-placeholder.jpg`
 3. Add your background music to the `assets` folder as `lofi-background.mp3`
 4. Add your Ghibli-inspired background image to the `assets` folder as `ghibli-bg.jpg`
+5. Add your resume to the `assets` folder as `Favour_Odalo.pdf`
-5. Customize the content in `index.html` and `script.js` with your personal information
+6. Customize the content in `index.html` and `script.js` with your personal information
-6. Open `index.html` in your browser to view the website
+7. Open `index.html` in your browser to view the website

 ## Customization